Pylons/akhet/docs/vocabulary.rst

 Traversal

     Pyramid's other routing mechanism, which looks up a view and a context by matching the URL to a node in a resource tree.
-Many Akhet applications do not use traversal, and the Akhet docs don't cover how to use it.
+Most simple Akhet applications do not use traversal, and this manual does not cover how to use it.
 Nevertheless, we'll briefly explain what it is.

     Traversal is especially suited to situations where URLs can be arbitrarily deep in ways that are unknown at application startup, such as a CMS system